 No matter how kind or open the species, a race's first encounter with alien life always carries a subtle fear of 'what if'.
 That fear typically fades into excitement eventually (unless the contacting race is, say, the Klingons, in which case there's just more fear) but initial judgments can still taint relations forever.

 When the Vulcans first made contact with earth, people were surprised at how normal they appeared – how similar to humans.
-Oh, they might bleed green and have pointy ears and funny eyebrows, but overall they looked as though they could have been a race of mildly disfigured Asians or something.
+Oh, they might bleed green and have pointy ears and funny eyebrows, but overall they looked as though they could have been a race of mildly disfigured people.
 In that regard, they were actually quite nonthreatening.

 But their lack of daemons was terrifying.